Lakurawa

-Lakurawa (Note: The name Lakurawa comes from a Hausa adaptation of the French word les recrues, meaning 'the recruits'; /ha/) is an armed group affiliated with the Islamic State Sahel Province operating in Mali, Niger, and the Kebbi and Sokoto states of Nigeria.
-Their activities are concentrated in five local government areas (LGAs) of Sokoto, namely: Tangaza, Gudu, Illela, Binji, and Silame.
-Initially founded as a self-defense group to fight criminals in the Nigerian bandit conflict, the group eventually became increasingly radical, oppressive, and opposed to regular state agencies.
+Lakurawa, (Note: The name Lakurawa comes from a Hausa adaptation of the French phrase les recrues, meaning 'the recruits'; /ha/) also known as simply Lakur, is an armed group operating in Mali, Niger, and Nigeria.
+Their activities are concentrated in five local government areas (LGAs) of Sokoto State, namely: Tangaza, Gudu, Illela, Binji, and Silame.
+Initially founded as a self-defence group to fight criminals in the Nigerian bandit conflict, the group became increasingly radical, oppressive, and opposed to regular state agencies.
 Lakurawa was described as a terrorist group in 2024.

 History

-Lakurawa reportedly first emerged in the Gongono Forest of Tangaza, in 2018.
+Lakurawa reportedly first emerged in the Gongono Forest of Tangaza in 2018.
 According to other sources, Lakurawa has existed since 2016 or 2017, and the Nigerian government was reportedly aware of its existence.
+Another source claims they had existed since 2010.
 The group initially presented itself as a self-defense force, set up to help communities in northern Nigeria to defend themselves from increasingly frequent bandit attacks.
 Feeling abandoned by the Nigerian security forces, many locals welcomed Lakurawa's rise at first, but the group became increasingly radical and oppressive over time.
-Concentrating on other targets, the Nigerian security forces also tolerated the militia during its first years.
+Concentrating on other targets, the Nigerian security forces tolerated the militia during its first years.

-By 2017, Lakurawa had established a base near the Gudu and Tangaza LGAs, only about 60 miles from Sokoto city.
+By 2017, Lakurawa had established a base near the Gudu and Tangaza LGAs, about 60 miles from Sokoto city.
 Starting with fewer than 50 local youths, its ranks swelled to over 200, mainly young men aged 18 to 35, drawn in by stipends and radical teachings.
 Members emphasized purity, adopted heterodox and esoteric interpretations of Islam, and deliberately distanced themselves from mainstream society.
-They established Darul Islam camps in villages like Gwangwano, Mulawa, Wansaniya, and Tunigara, along the Nigeria–Niger border.
-After the militant group tried to embed itself in Sokoto, a joint Nigerian-Nigerian offensive had rooted them out.
+They established Darul Islam camps in the villages of Gwangwano, Mulawa, Wansaniya, and Tunigara, along the Nigeria–Niger border.
+After the militant group tried to embed itself in Sokoto, a joint Nigerian-Nigerien offensive rooted them out.

 By 2023, Lakurawa had become a greater problem to many northern Nigerian communities than the bandits, as it raised taxes, attacked security forces, imposed Islamist laws, and killed civilians.
 In November 2024, the militia was officially called a terrorist group by Nigerian authorities; by this point, it had some presence in an area covering about 500 villages.
-In the same month, militants of the group attacked Mera village in the Augie LGA of Kebbi, where they killed 15–25 people.
+In the same month, militants of the group attacked Mera village in the Augie LGA of Kebbi State, where they killed 15–25 people.